GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
-Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.
+> ### My rule of thumb is 1/3 of the schedule for design, 1/6 for coding, 1/4 for component testing, and 1/4 for system testing.
 >
-> ~ *Linus Torvalds*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts